Tristaaaaan/Tristaaaaan/README.md

 <h3 align="left">About</h3>

-A developer who uses Flutter, Kivy, a Python framework, and Kotlin in mobile application development.
+A developer who uses Flutter, Kivy, a Python framework, or Kotlin in mobile application development.

 Loves integrating IoT and Embedded systems into mobile applications more.